tlhunter/vimrc/README.md

 * Use _y_ to toggle the tag browser viewport
 * Use _s_ to reorder the items by alpha or occurance

+### Themes (ColorSchemes)

+There is a very large collection of colorschemes in this repository.
+Many of them can be seen [here](http://cocopon.me/app/vim-color-gallery/).
+Set the scheme using `:colorscheme NAME`.

 #### Pre-Requisites

 * Install ctags and [configure on your Mac](http://thomashunter.name/blog/installing-vim-taglist-with-macvim-in-os-x/).